nens/threedi-docs/source/f_problem_solving.rst

 Modeller Interface
 ---------------------

+- Maximum time step requires a value and cannot be NULL

 - The Modeller Interface and the plugins have trouble installing if there is already a previous version installed because of old dependencies.
 Please remove (before installing a new version) the folder '{user profile} \ python' alle folders instead of 'expressions', 'plugins' and 'share'.  (e.g. the error 'sqlalchemy' might indicate this is the case)